 The water-resistant exterior of this device isn’t perfect.
 If you do have the misfortune of dropping the rangefinder into a lake or pond that will probably be the end of it.

 However, if you get stuck out in the rain, or you experience some other lighter form of exposure, it won’t be the end of the world.

 This product features a maximum range of 450 yards.
 Granted, there are some products that will feature substantially more than that, but really, how much more could you need?
 The average par five will be roughly within that range from the amateur tees, and this distance will certainly keep you covered for any par 3s or 4s.

-With this range, you will be able to plot out distance on nearly any hole that you play.
+With this range, you will be able to plot to outdistance on nearly any hole that you play.